wqyeo/wqyeo/README.md

+> [!IMPORTANT]
+> I am transitioning to [CodeBerg](https://codeberg.org/).
+While my GitHub repositories will remain active, primarily for my school-related projects, you can find and follow my latest work on CodeBerg [here](https://codeberg.org/wqyeo) under the same username.

 # Hi there 👋, I am Yeo Wen Qin, nice to meet you.

 👨‍💻 &nbsp;I'm a university student studying for a Degree in Software Engineering at [Singapore Institute of Technology](https://www.singaporetech.edu.sg/).\